MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/create-role-center-headline.md

 ms.prod: "dynamics-nav-2018"
 author: jswymer
 ---
-# Create a Role Center Headline
+# Creating a Role Center Headline

 You can set up a Role Center to display a series of headlines, where headlines appear one at a time for a predefined period of time before displaying the next.
 The headlines can provide users with up-to-date information and insight into the business and daily work.
 Typical categories of headlines might include: